-Frank managed to hit the 1 million mile mark with an ad man and a television crew, but he would go on to put another 290,000 miles on the truck he nicknamed "Old Girl" and he still isn't done driving!
+Frank managed to hit the 1 million mile mark with an ad man and a television crew, but he would go on to put another 290,000 miles on the truck.
+His truck is nicknamed "Old Girl" and he still isn't done driving!

 Along the way the family kept meticulous records of the car.
 In the documentation it is said to have had the following major repairs.

-While that repair list is pretty impressive considering the car is over 42 years old, the most amazing part of this story is that this vehicle is still being daily driven!
+While that repair list is pretty impressive considering the car is over 42 years old, the most amazing part of this story is that this vehicle is still being driven daily!

 Another 2006!
 This kind of longevity in a vehicle is a promising thing to see.